javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 ## Function Expression as a method

-Now let's go back: we have two ways of declaring a function.
+Now let's step back and reconsider.
+We have two ways of declaring a function.
 Do we really need both?
-What's about Function Expressions that makes it a good addition?
+What's so good about Function Expressions that makes it useful?

-Actually, yes.
-We'll see many examples below, but let's start with objects.
+Actually, yes, we do.
+For example, we can assign functions to object properties using function expressions.

 As we remember from the chapter <info:types>, objects are data structures meant to store collections of data.

-Most often, we create objects to represent entities of the real world, like here:
+Most often, we create objects to represent entities of the real world, like users, goodies and so on:

 ```js
 let user = {